What is intellectual property?

 Forms of intellectual property

-Check these sub-topics to find out the types of intellectual property protection that may apply to your intellectual activity:
+Learn about the types of IP protection that may apply to your intellectual activity.

 Find out about automatic copyright protection in Canada, how to register a copyright and how to access the Canadian Copyrights Database.